sfkleach/JinXML/ObjectModel.md

-# What is the standard JOM Element - JinXML Object Model?
+# What is the standard JOM Element class - the JinXML Object Model?

 ## Overview